athxrvx/athxrvx/README.md

 CS undergrad focused on **systems, tooling, and restrained interfaces**.
 I prefer software that is quiet, predictable, and honest about its trade-offs.

-I spend most of my time close to the system boundary—where abstractions either hold or collapse—and I’m interested in why they do either.
+I spend most of my time close to the system boundary - where abstractions either hold or collapse - and I’m interested in why they do either.

 - Linux & BSD daily driver
 - OS internals, declarative systems, and low-level abstractions